A 1-bit quantum filter for particle trajectory reconstruction: Results

-The 1-Bit Quantum Filter resilience to noise is assessed by utilizing the noise models of the IBM Torino, IBM Fez, and IBM Pittsburgh, as well as the Quantinuum H2 emulator.
-These models are derived from regular device calibration data, accurately reflecting the coherence times, gate fidelities, and readout error rates of the physical hardware.
-We employ the same compilation pipeline established for the validation of our theoretical complexities, but the circuits are executed with device specific noise models under realistic conditions.
-For the IBM devices we modify the pipeline compilation step to target specific IBM hardware backends.
-For Quantinuum we took the optimized circuit and used the Qnexus platform for compilation and execution of the circuit.
-The analysis is limited to $N \in [2^3, 2^7]$ to ensure the accumulated gate errors remain within a regime where valid tracks can be resolved from the background.
+The noise resilience of the proposed 1-bit quantum filter is assessed by executing the circuits on both physical quantum hardware and noise-model emulators for the IBM Pittsburgh (Heron R3) and Quantinuum H2-2 processor.
+The noise models are derived from regular device calibration data, accurately reflecting the coherence times, gate fidelities, and readout error rates of the physical hardware at the time of execution.We employ the same compilation pipeline established for the validation of our theoretical complexities.
+For the superconducting executions, the Qiskit compilation step was modified to target the specific IBM hardware backend, while for the trapped-ion executions, the optimized TKET circuits were compiled and executed via the Quantinuum Nexus platform.
+For the IBM hardware executions, baseline error mitigation was applied using Twirled Readout Error eXtinction (TREX)\cite{PhysRevA.105.032620TREX} via Qiskit's Resilience Level 1.
+The analysis is restricted to $N \in [2^3, 2^7]$ to ensure the accumulated gate errors remain within a regime where valid tracks can be resolved from the background.
+For statistical validation, executions on the physical IBM Pittsburgh processor, as well as all noise-model emulators, were performed using 10,000 measurement shots across 5 independent repetitions.
+However, physical executions on the Quantinuum H2-2 hardware were constrained by quantum resource availability, necessitating a reduced sampling scheme of 3 independent repetitions.
+Within these H2-2 hardware runs, the first three tracking configurations were evaluated using 500 shots, while the fourth configuration utilized 800 shots.
+Despite this reduction in sampling volume, the allocated shot counts proved statistically sufficient to reconstruct the final probability distributions and extract performance metrics.

 To quantify the impact of noise on track reconstruction performance we construct the following two metrics:

 \begin{enumerate} \item \textbf{Hellinger Fidelity ($F_H$)}: Measures the geometric overlap between the noisy experimental distribution $P_{exp}$ and the ideal noiseless baseline $P_{ideal}$: